Business Skills Employers Will Want in a Post-COVID World

 Any way you look at it, the impact of COVID-19 on us as individuals and as professionals has been enormous.
-As we collectively move toward reopening, it’s unclear which aspects of work life will return to normal and which will be altered as a part of the “new normal.”
+As we chart our way into the uncertain future, it’s unclear which aspects of work life will return to normal and which will be altered as a part of the “new normal.”
 In moments like these, people who are able to adapt and adjust to this new reality will not only survive, but will come out ahead in the end.

 “This is the time to upskill yourself,” explains Dr. Christine Menges, Director of the MBA Career Center at WHU - Otto Beisheim School of Management.
 “Now is the time to make sure you have the skills which are needed not only now, but in three or five-years’ time.”

 Investing in the skills that will be in demand in the near future will pay huge dividends for your career trajectory in the post-COVID world.
 To help you determine which specific skills you should invest in, we recently surveyed nearly 700 global corporate recruiters to gain their perspectives.